Quantum critical dynamics and emergent universality in decoherent digital quantum processors

 Although significant progress has been made toward understanding the impact of noise on critical dynamics, a complete characterization remains elusive, especially in experimentally accessible quantum platforms.
 To address this gap, we investigate the role of noise in the QKZ mechanism using digital superconducting quantum processors.
 Our results are consistent with emergent universal behavior, manifested through the collapse of connected two-point correlation functions across a wide range of quench times and system sizes, along with scaling relations for the defect density and excess energy produced during the quench.
 Notably, we find that the associated exponents are modified compared to both the standard QKZ predictions and the values reported under nondemolishing noise in Ref.~\cite{Kuo2021}.
 Our observations extend beyond theoretical predictions and noise models that are tractable with classical simulations.

 {\textbf{Experimental setup}}

-To this end, we run our simulations on a 156-qubit \texttt{ibm\_fez} Heron processor which uses fixed-frequency transmon qubits as illustrated in~\cref{fig:Experimental_setup}(c).
-Here, we start with the well-known one-dimensional transverse field Ising model (TFIM) defined as
+To this end, we run our simulations on a 156-qubit \texttt{ibm\_fez} Heron processor which uses fixed-frequency transmon qubits as illustrated in Fig.~\ref{fig:Experimental_setup}(c).
+Here, we start with the well-known one-dimensional transverse-field Ising model (TFIM) defined as

-with $J(t) \ge 0$ and $h(t)\ge 0$ and $\sigma^\alpha_{N+1} \equiv \sigma^\alpha_{1}$ employing periodic boundary conditions.
+with $J(t) \ge 0$ and $h(t)\ge 0$ and $\sig^\alpha_{N+1} \equiv \sig^\alpha_{1}$ employing periodic boundary conditions.
 The dimensionless parameter $\epsilon=1-h/J$ controls the zero temperature physics of the model and when $\epsilon = 0$ there is a quantum phase transition in the thermodynamic limit ($N\to\infty$)~\cite{Sachdev2001}.

-The system is initially prepared in the paramagnetic ground state $\ket{+}^{\otimes N}$.
+The system is initially prepared in the paramagnetic ground state $|+\rangle^{\otimes N}$.
 We then subject the system to a linear quench protocol that is suitable for both numerical calculations and quantum-hardware implementations.
 In particular, we adopt the scheme used in Refs.~\cite{Dupont2022, Miessen2024}, where the time-dependent couplings evolve as $J(t) = ( 1 + t / \tau_Q )$ and $h(t) = ( 1 - t / \tau_Q )$, with $\tau_Q$ denoting the characteristic quench time.
 Throughout, we adopt units where $\hbar = J(0) = 1$.
 In this work, we explore two variants of the protocol: (A) a quench carried out over the interval $-\tau_Q \leq t \leq 0$ evolving the system to its quantum critical point (QCP); and (B) an extended quench that drives the system fully into the ferromagnetic phase by spanning the entire interval $-\tau_Q \leq t \leq \tau_Q$.
-The corresponding setup is illustrated in~\cref{fig:Experimental_setup}(a).
+The corresponding setup is illustrated in Fig.~\ref{fig:Experimental_setup}(a).